-• All Town of Snowmass Village buildings and lights are powered by 100% clean energy through Holy Cross Energy's Renewable Energy Purchase Program.
+• All Town of Snowmass Village buildings and lights are powered by 100% renewable electricity through Holy Cross Energy's Renewable Energy Purchase Program.
 The next step of the program is to get buildings not owned by the Town closer to 100% renewable energy, including hotels, lodges, water & sanitation districts, and buildings owned by the Aspen Skiing Company.
-The Town of Snowmass Village is considering paying for half the cost of private sector buildings to switch to renewable energy.
+The Town of Snowmass Village offers rebates for up to half the cost of private sector buildings to switch to renewable energy.

 • The Town of Snowmass Village is committed to energy efficiency in its municipal operations, including the snowmelt system on Carriage Way, one of TOSV's main thoroughfares.
 The snowmelt system currently melts all snow and ice off the street.
-TOSV continues to upgrade the boiler system to reduce energy consumption, with the most recent boiler installation in 2019 reducing energy by as much as 50%.
+TOSV continues to upgrade the boiler system to reduce energy consumption.
+The most recent boiler will be installed in 2021, reducing energy by as much as 50%.

 • All four main Town of Snowmass buildings run on 70% solar power.
 Town Park Station and the Snowmass Rec Center both run on solar energy, with the Snowmass Rec Center running on increased energy efficiency due to a new HVAC system installed in 2019.
 Snowmass Town Hall and Public Works buildings both run on solar.
-Five solar arrays are split between each of the buildings and cover approximately 70% of the electricity used at the Town facilities (about 225kW or 388,000 kWh/year).
+Eight solar arrays are split between each of the buildings and cover approximately 70% of the electricity used at the Town facilities (about 225kW or 388,000 kWh/year).
 The solar panels will continue to produce electricity for at least 30 years.